Greek and Latin Placement

 - For the enrollment key, enter LATINE!

-After completing the test, be sure to email Prof. Cheshire at firstname.lastname@example.org.
-He will work to determine the most appropriate Latin course for you.
+After completing the test, be sure to email Annie Truetzel at email@example.com.
+She will work to determine the most appropriate Latin course for you.

 Students who have received a 4 or 5 on either or both of the Advanced Placement Latin tests, or a 6 or 7 on the higher-level International Baccalaureate Latin exam, will receive credit for Latin 199.
 Your completion of a Latin course numbered 201 or higher will fulfill the college's language requirement.
 A particularly accomplished performance on the Latin Placement Test may, after consultation with and at the discretion of the coordinator, warrant credit for LAT 201 outright and thereby fulfill the language requirement.